drashland/services/index/README.md

 # Index

-A service to help index items in a `Map` when regex patterns are used to match items in a `Map` -- resulting in faster lookup times than `Map.forEach()`.
+A service to index items in a `Map` with search terms.

-_Note: Performance does not improve when regex patterns are taken out of the equation._

 ## Table of Contents